FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 FAQ

-What is a good activation rate for SaaS?
+What is a good customer onboarding activation rate for SaaS?

-Activation rates between 25% and 40% are typical for B2B SaaS.
-Simple onboarding flows (connect an account, import a file) land at 35–50%.
+Customer onboarding activation rates between 25% and 40% are typical for B2B SaaS.
+Simple customer onboarding flows (connect an account, import a file) land at 35–50%.
 Products requiring team setup or data migration sit at 15–25%.
-The benchmark matters less than the trend — improving by 5 points will measurably impact retention regardless of starting point.
+The benchmark matters less than the trend, improving customer onboarding by 5 points will measurably impact retention regardless of starting point.

-How do I measure time to value if my product has no single activation event?
+How do I measure customer onboarding time to value if my product has no single activation event?

 Pick the earliest action that correlates with 30-day retention.
-If you genuinely can’t identify one, use “completed first meaningful workflow” as a proxy — the first time a user did the thing your product was built for.
+If you genuinely can’t identify one, use “completed first meaningful workflow” as a proxy, the first time a user did the thing your product was built for during customer onboarding.
 If even that’s unclear, your product might have a positioning problem, not a measurement problem.

-How many onboarding steps should a SaaS product have?
+How many customer onboarding steps should a SaaS product have?

 As few as possible.
-Each step costs 10–20% of remaining users (Appcues, 2024).
+Each customer onboarding step costs 10–20% of remaining users (Appcues, 2024).
 Three is ideal, five is the practical maximum.
 If yours requires more, defer steps until after the user has experienced value for the first time.
+Short customer onboarding wins almost every comparison test.

-Should I use a product tour or a checklist for onboarding?
+Should I use a product tour or a checklist for customer onboarding?

-Checklists outperform tours for most SaaS products.
-Tours are passive — the user watches.
-Checklists are active — the user does.
+Checklists outperform tours for customer onboarding in most SaaS products.
+Tours are passive, the user watches.
+Checklists are active, the user does.
 A 3-item checklist that guides the user to the activation event converts better than a 10-screen product tour that explains features the user doesn’t care about yet.
-Save the tour for post-activation feature discovery.
+Save the tour for post-customer-onboarding feature discovery.

-Users who don’t activate in their first week have a 60–80% probability of churning within 90 days (Pendo, 2024).
-Improving onboarding directly reduces churn by ensuring more users reach the point where your product becomes essential to their workflow.
+Users who don’t activate in their first week of customer onboarding have a 60–80% probability of churning within 90 days (Pendo, 2024).
+Improving customer onboarding directly reduces churn by ensuring more users reach the point where your product becomes essential to their workflow.

-Track your activation rate and new customer cohorts in NoNoiseMetrics — see which onboarding sequences work.
+Track your activation rate and new customer cohorts in NoNoiseMetrics, see which customer onboarding sequences work.
 Free up to €10k MRR →

 Free Tool